Stenotaphrum secundatum

 Overview

-Stenotaphrum secundatum is a warm-season perennial stoloniferous grass reaching 6-12 inches (15-30 cm) tall (unmowed) with an aggressive, indefinite spread via thick, fleshy, above-ground stolons and a dense, coarse-textured turf habit.
-Native to the Gulf of Mexico, Caribbean, and coastal tropical/subtropical regions, it forms a thick, spongy, medium to dark green lawn with broad, flat blades 4-8 mm wide—the coarsest of common lawn grasses.
+Stenotaphrum secundatum is a warm-season perennial stoloniferous grass in the grass family (Poaceae spp.) reaching 6-12 inches (15-30 cm) tall (unmowed) with an aggressive indefinite spread via thick fleshy above-ground stolons and a dense coarse-textured turf habit.
+Native to the Gulf of Mexico, Caribbean, and coastal tropical and subtropical regions, the species forms a thick spongy medium-to-dark-green lawn with broad flat blades 4-8 mm wide — the coarsest texture among common lawn grasses.
 Maintained at mowing heights of 3-4 inches (8-10 cm).
-Established exclusively by sod, plugs, or sprigs—does not produce viable seed in commercial quantities.
+Established exclusively by sod, plugs, or sprigs since the species does not produce viable seed in commercial quantities.
 The dominant warm-season lawn grass of the Gulf Coast states, Florida, and coastal Southeast.
-Shade-tolerant—the most shade-tolerant warm-season grass, maintaining turf in 4-6 hours of sun where bermudagrass and zoysiagrass fail.
+Among the more shade-tolerant warm-season grasses, maintaining turf in 4-6 hours of sun where bermudagrass and zoysiagrass fail.

 Native Range